 Dividends can be invested by a holding company into anything that an individual investor might invest in.
 This means there is a wide range of investment vehicles available, such as life insurance policies, real estate, private investments, etc. In most cases, the annual investment income earned via a holding company is subject to a tax rate that is like what an individual would pay.
 There are several upsides and no downsides to earning investment income via a holding company.

 There are several advantages for business owners when setting up a holding company.
 However, the process can be complicated and requires strict adherence to federal guidelines.
 In this blog, we have barely scratched the surface of setting up a holding company and the holding company tax strategies that can be used.

 At Fusion CPA, we work with holding companies throughout the United States.
-We can help you examine your current and future business plans when determining whether a holding company is right for you.
 Learn more about our tax services by clicking the button below to schedule a complimentary discovery call today.